-Informal Complaint Procedures:
+Informal Procedures:

-- 1. Complaints of discrimination or discriminatory harassment by an employee should be addressed to the employee's supervisor, the building principal, or the district compliance coordinator. - 2.
-The building principal shall attempt to resolve complaints of discrimination or harassment in an informal manner at the building level. - 3.
+The building principal shall attempt to resolve complaints of discrimination or harassment in an informal manner at the building level.
+Any school employee who receives a complaint of such discrimination or harassment from a student, another employee, or any other individual shall inform the individual of the employee's obligation to report the complaint and any proposed resolution of the complaint to the building principal.
 The building principal shall discuss the complaint with the individual to determine if it can be resolved.
-If the matter is resolved to the satisfaction of the individual, the building principal shall discuss the complaint with the individual to determine if it can be resolved.
-If the matter is resolved to the satisfaction of the individual, the building principal shall document the nature of the complaint and the proposed resolution of the complaint, and forward this record to the district compliance coordinator.
+If the matter is resolved to the satisfaction of the individual, the building principal shall document the nature of the complaint and the proposed resolution of the complaint and forward this record to the district compliance coordinator.
 Within 20 days after the complaint is resolved in this manner, the principal shall contact the complainant to determine if the resolution of the matter remains acceptable.

 If the matter is not resolved to the satisfaction of the individual in the meeting with the principal, or if the individual does not believe the resolution remains acceptable, the individual may initiate a formal complaint.